Frequently Asked Questions β

 The execution order follows GameMaker's default and is structured like this:

-Of course you can, that's essential!
-The way you do it depends on what exactly has been loaded: Full Rooms, Instances or Tilemaps.
+Yes, and it's an essential part of the workflow!
+The way you do it depends on what was loaded: Full Rooms, Instances or Tilemaps.
 Each case is described below.

 When loading full rooms with RoomLoader.Load(), it returns a Payload struct that has a .Cleanup() method for removing all loaded layers and their elements.